huggingface/transformers/docs/source/en/model_doc/qwen2.md

 ## Overview

 Qwen2 is the new model series of large language models from the Qwen team.
-Previously, we released the Qwen series, including Qwen-72B, Qwen-1.8B, Qwen-VL, Qwen-Audio, etc.
+Previously, we released the Qwen series, including Qwen2-0.5B, Qwen2-1.5B, Qwen2-7B, Qwen2-57B-A14B, Qwen2-72B, Qwen2-Audio, etc.

 ### Model Details